MusicDataset/md_homepage/content/musics/p/PreludefromEnglishSuiteNo.3inGMajor(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Prelude from English Suite No. 3 in G Major (1)
+title: Prelude from English Suite No. 3 in G Major (1)
 description: This is the description for Prelude from English Suite No. 3 in G Major by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]